 Color coded and numbered

-This board has shows another approach to using the book-match panels were 1 panel of our book-matched pair is on the top skin and 1 is on the bottom skin.
-This is a good approach with cathedral grain you can have too much of a good thing.
+This board shows another approach to using the book-match panels were 1 panel of our book-matched pair is on the top skin and 1 is on the bottom skin.
+This is a good approach with cathedral grain when you have too much of a good thing and the grain pattern is visually overwhelming.

 Once the pattern has been chosen mark your boards so you don’t make any mistakes.
 I number from left-to-right as well as using colored tape.
 The bottoms and tops are built out of different boards but usually with a similar or complimentary grain.